 Color Disk Kits

-- Better color comparison than strips.
+- Better color comparison than strips

-- Accurate measure.
+- Accurate measurement

-- Typically only tests one contaminant.
+- Only tests for one contaminant

 Test Strips

-Compare then the apparent color(s) to the manufacturer’s chart to know the level of various contaminants.
-Some products, however, are designed to only detect one specific compound or category, such as heavy metals or hard water.
+Then, compare the color of the strip to the manufacturer’s chart to determine the level of various contaminants.
+Some test strip kits are designed to detect one specific compound or contaminant type, such as heavy metals or hard water.

-- Easy to use.
+- Easy to use

-- Immediate results.
+- Immediate results

-- Economical.
+- Affordable

 TDS (Total Dissolved Solids) Meters